 Following analysis against the indicator framework, assessment will then take place to provide a final rating for each multilateral organisation.
-The ratings scale is currently under development, with a view to being finalised in Spring 2016.
-As it is developed, effort will be placed on ensuring that evidence from separate evidence streams will be fully traceable within reports.
+As it is applied, effort will be placed on ensuring that evidence from separate evidence streams will be fully traceable within reports.
 A 'best fit' approach will be applied, where for each micro indicator, specific criteria will be assigned, which when taken together, represent international best practice.
 Assessment of the presence or absence of positive evidence will generate a rating against the individual indicator.
-A four-point rating scale will encompass an emphasis on evidence available, multiple sources (triangulation/validation), and reflect the application of criteria as a means of rating per indicator.
+A four-point rating scale will encompass an emphasis on evidence available, multiple sources (triangulation/ validation), and reflect the application of criteria as a means of rating per indicator.

 MOPAN 3.0 has sought to avoid a reductionist approach, in which the final rating becomes the sole statement on the organisation's performance.
 To avoid this, a strong narrative will be generated around the rating, both to contextualise it and to situate the rating on the continuum of change of the organisation.
 The Network does not compare ratings between organisations.